 Although the spiral bound 3D book cover is shown below, I recommend this only for those with photoshop skills.
 This cover will not work very well in this exercise.

-How to Create your 3D Book Cover
+How to Create your FREE 3D Book Cover

 Click on pixlr editor and you will be greeted by the following screen